All Episodes

 General Flynn has hired Andrew Weissman's nemesis, Sidney Powell, author of License to Lie.

-Anyway, these are just the latest developments, and of course, the deputy attorney general's letter to Gerald Nadler, which I think is devastating.
+And of course, the Deputy Attorney General's letter to Gerald Nadler, which I think is devastating.

-We have John Solomon, investigative reporter, executive vice president for the Hill, Greg Jarrett, author of the number one bestseller of the Russia hoax, Fox News legal analyst.
+We have John Solomon, investigative reporter, executive vice president for The Hill, Greg Jarrett, author of the number one bestseller of the Russia hoax, Fox News legal analyst.

 Thank you both for being with us.